The Major Groups Facilitating Committee (MGFC) is composed of Major Groups’ facilitators and facilitators from the six UN Environment regions.

 - Rhoda Boateng - International Trade Union Confederation (ITUC) Africa

-Regional Facilitators as at January 2018
+Regional Facilitators as of January 2018

 At the regional level, Major Groups and other Stakeholders can participate in relevant preparatory meetings often back to back with ministerial regional meetings, and potentially also influence policy-making and decision-making processes.
-The regional meetings outcomes also contribute to the global agenda and discussions and are considered a preparatory process on the way to the Environment Assemblies providing a focus to regional challenges, needs and opportunities.
+The regional meeting's outcomes also contribute to the global agenda and discussions and are considered a preparatory process on the way to the Environment Assemblies providing a focus to regional challenges, needs, and opportunities.

 Participants in each of the six Regional Consultative Meetings are asked to nominate and elect two Regional Facilitators, with attention to gender balance, to attend United Nations Environment Assembly, and who have the relevant expert knowledge of the thematic issues to be dealt with at the upcoming session.
 Regional Facilitators must come from organizations accredited to UNEP.
 They normally serve a one-year term – or until the next Regional Meeting – and participate as observers to the MGFC.
 Regional Representatives are expected to adhere to the Code of Conduct presented above in the section on the MGFC.
 They may use the title: “Regional Major Groups and Stakeholder Facilitator to UNEP, Name of the Region.”